-You will need to complete this questionnaire (download here) and hand it to the reception team at least ONE month (and ideally 8-12 weeks) before travelling.
+You will need to complete a Travel Vaccinations Questionnaire and hand it to the reception team at least ONE month (and ideally 8 to 12 weeks) before travelling.

 Once we have received and processed this form, the reception team will contact you to arrange a suitable appointment with the travel clinic.